British artist Turnbull mellows with posthumous show

 Outside the imposing house, some of Turnbull's sculptures, including the dark and imposing "Large Horse", are scattered on the sprawling Salisbury lawns and throughout the tranquil rock pool.

-A splash of colour comes from Turnbull's more linear steel sculptures placed in the verdant Chatsworth maze.
-There the exhibition finishes with a series of the artist's later pieces, mainly in his favourite medium of bronze, many of which are reminiscent of tools like arrowheads and spades.
+A splash of color comes from Turnbull's more linear steel sculptures placed in the verdant Chatsworth maze.
+There the exhibition finishes with a series of the artist's later pieces, mainly in his favorite medium of bronze, many of which are reminiscent of tools like arrowheads and spades.

 Visitors are invited to touch the smooth sculptures and trace the engravings on their surfaces, a trademark of Turnbull's pieces.